Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

-Let $\g'_3$ be a graph obtained from $\g_3$ by splitting the edge $e_3$ into $e_1$ and $e_2$ or {\em equivalently} by adding the edge $e_1$ to $\g$ in the first step and by adding the edge $e_2$ to the just obtained graph $\g_1$ in the second one.
-Since the directing relation on the set ${\rm Gra}$ is defined in such a way (see e.g. \cite{cq-diff}) that $\g'_3\geq\g_i\geq\g$ the two equivalent ways of defining the graph $\g'_3$ give rise to
+Note that the graph $\g_4$ can be obtained from $\g$ in two ways: $(i)$ by adding to $\g$ the edge $e_3$ in the first step (resulting in the graph $\g_3$) and by splitting the edge $e_3$ into $e_1$ and $e_2$ in the second step or $(ii)$ by adding the edge $e_1$ to $\g$ in the first step and by adding the edge $e_2$ to the just obtained graph $\g_1$ in the second one.
+Since the directing relation on the set ${\rm Gra}$ is defined in such a way (see e.g. \cite{cq-diff}) that $\g_4\geq\g_3\geq\g_i\geq\g$ the two ways of transforming $\g$ to $\g_4$ give rise to